GAA-UAM/scikit-fda/docs/modules/preprocessing/feature_construction.rst

 Per class transformer
 ---------------------

-This method deals with the extraction of features depending on the class label of each observation.
-It will apply a different transformation to each set of observations belonging to different classes.
+This method deals with the extraction of features using the information of the target classes It applies as many transformations as classes to every observation.
+Each transformation is fitted using only the training data of a particular class.

 .. autosummary::
    :toctree: autosummary